Universite-Gustave-Eiffel/plamade/README.md

 The project aims to create a WPS block for NoiseModelling using geoClimate to create noise maps.
 Unfortunately, the project could not be finalized due to compatibility issues between GeoServer and geoClimate.

-The current version used for geoClimate is `SNAPSHOT-1.0.2` because `1.0.1` does not work.
+The current version used for geoClimate is `SNAPSHOT-1.0.1`.

 ## 🛠️ Configuration and Use in the IDE